 Fuel Injector Cleaning Cost

-The fuel flow can be restricted if the fuel injectors get dirty and the car’s MPG ratio will be reduced.
+The fuel flow can be restricted if the fuel injectors get dirty with deposits and the car’s MPG ratio will be reduced.

 Cleaning the fuel injector cost will usually depend on the shop where you plan to get the job done, your geographical location, and the model of the car.

-A full-service cleaning for your fuel injector can cost from $60 to $100 at the local auto-service, while as little as $10 will be the cost if you want to do it yourself.
+A full-service cleaning for your fuel injector has an average cost of $60 to $100 at the local auto service.
+As little as $10 will be the cost if you want to do it yourself.
 The difference between the do-it-yourself job and the professional one will be made by its final „shining level” meaning that the professional job will usually be the more efficient one.

-A popular mechanic chain that runs by the name Jiffy Lube will charge you around $100 for a cleaning service.
+A popular mechanic chain called Jiffy Lube will charge you around $100 for a fuel system cleaning service.

 PepBoys.com, which is another popular franchise has three offers, ranging from $9 to $90.
 For $9 you will only get a concentrated cleaning, while for $90 you get the whole package: a visual inspection along with the concentrated cleaning, full-throttle body service, and the in-tank system cleaning.